nashehannafii/astro-profile/src/content/blog/cryptocurrency.md

   - bitcoin
   - ethereum
   - finance
-description: A concise English guide about what cryptocurrency is, how it works, the main risks, wallets, exchanges, and practical steps to get started safely.
+description: What is cryptocurrency, how it works, the main risks, wallets, exchanges, and practical steps to get started safely.
 ---

 # Cryptocurrency — A Short Beginner's Guide